-Students are required to attend an outside off campus performance of a professional modern, or contemporary postmodern dance company, unless they are enrolled in Dance Composition, in which case the paper requirement would be waived for Modern 3 & 4 and completed in Dance Composition.
+Students are required to attend an outside off campus performance of a professional modern, or contemporary post-modern dance company, unless they are enrolled in any choreography class in the department for the semester in which case, the outside paper requirement for Technique would be waived (i.e., completed in choreography class).
 Students should devote approximately 1,000 words to writing about the concert they have seen.
 Concert attendance must take place by the ninth week of the semester and the paper must be submitted no later than one week after the concert date.
 Papers will not be accepted if handed in more than one week following the concert date.
 If a student does not meet the paper due date, they will have the option of attending another concert before the ninth week of the semester.
 Poorly written papers will be returned to the student.
 These papers must be rewritten to acceptable standards and given back to the instructor within one week of receiving the paper.
 Failure to meet the technique paper guidelines will result in a 10% grade drop in a student's final grade for the course.
 Students should be timely in purchasing their tickets, as productions may sell out quickly.
 Failure to obtain tickets does not excuse a student from this assignment.